daemonraco/toobasic/docs/usesnippets.md

 Why a model? well this will help you avoid some settings and make your code simpler.

 ## Current Problem
-Let's suppouse your are working with an action that lists a long list of thing and you endend up with something like this:
+Let's suppose your are working with an action that lists a long list of thing and you ended up with something like this:

 * Controller __ROOTDIR/site/controllers/things.php__:
 ```php